trailheadapps/redwoods-insurance/README.md

    12. Click 'Save', and click 'OK' to acknowledge that the user will recieve an email.
 7. Finalize your Customer Community Login User:
    1. You'll soon recieve an email from Salesforce welcoming your user to the community.
 Click the provided link to verify your email and set your user's password.
+8. Assign your new Customer Community Login User the 'trailinsurance_mobile' permission set:
+   1. Navigate to Setup -> Users -> Permission Sets.
+   2. Click on 'TrailInsurance Mobile'.
+   3. Click on 'Manage Assignments'.
+   4. Click on 'Add Assignment'.
+   5. Click the checkbox next to your TrailInsurance Mobile user' username.
+   6. Click 'Assign'
+   7. Click 'Done'

 ## iOS App Setup